 Sales Leaders make the number one sales call at a time.
 Yet they typically don’t pay enough attention to each call.
 They look at each rep’s performance to quota.
 They review the pipeline.
 These are difficult to control.
 Sales leaders can control the quality of sales calls every day.
 Great execution at the individual sales call level will result in great results.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-The Revenue Growth Diagnostic interactive tool will help you determine if you are likely or unlikely to make your number.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Your team is wasting opportunities.
 Every week sales reps attend sales calls unprepared.
 You have a Sales Process.
 You have a team of experienced sales people, so what is the problem?